MichaelRay2/Project-2-/README.md

 ## Features
 - The site consists of one page with a game area where the user will interactive with.
 - The user is presented with feedback in the form of s score once the last question has been answered.
+- Once the user selects clicks on an answer button, it will appear green if correct and red if not correct.
+- Once the user has selected an answer, a next button will appear that will allow the user to advance onto the next question.
+- The user will be unable to click on another button once a single answer has been selected.

 ### 404 message
-- Provides the user witha way to return to the game after clicking on a broken link.
+- Provides the user with a way to return to the game after clicking on a broken link.

 ## Validation